 1. Start investing in your workplace 401k

 The sooner we start investing, the more money we’ll have in retirement.
 The magic of compound interest works best when you give it time to compound.
-You may not be 18 years old like my nephew, but if you start investing today, it’s better than tomorrow … or next month … or next year!
+You may not be 18 years old like my nephew was, but if you start investing today, it’s better than tomorrow … or next month … or next year!

 You may be waiting for the next market crash, dip or recession.
 You are right that it’s coming, but I guarantee you don’t know when it’s happening.
 Time in the market is much better than timing the market.
 So get in, ride the roller coaster and don’t jump off.